hp7tron/MachineLearning/README.md

 # MachineLearning
-Text Classification using with machine learning methods
+Text Classification using with machine learning methods if you want to datasets you can just contact me umuterol5875@gmail.com